 Parc House is set in a superb location, perched right beside River Tawe.
-This delightful four bedroom, Welsh stone house is comfortably renovated in Laura Ashley and Farrow and Ball; A cosy place to relax and unwind, enjoy the sounds of the river and sip a glass or two watching the sunset from the Garden.
+This delightful four bedroom, Welsh stone riverside cottage is comfortably renovated using Laura Ashley fabrics and Farrow and Ball paint; this is a cosy place to relax and unwind, enjoy the sounds of the river and sip a glass or two watching the sunset set.

-The house is within a few minutes' drive into the small town of Ystradgynlais and only a forty-five minute drive to the beaches and coastline of the beautiful Gower Peninsula.
-So this is the perfect place to stay to combine a seaside and mountain holiday with miles of countryside to explore and numerous walking and mountain biking routes.
+The house is only a few minutes' drive into the small town of Ystradgynlais and only a forty-five minute drive to the beaches and coastline of the beautiful Gower Peninsula or into trhe midst of The Brecon Beacons National Park.
+A perfect place to stay to combine a seaside and mountain holiday with miles of countryside to explore and numerous walking and mountain biking routes.

 Sleeps 6 - 1 Super-King, 1 King-Size, 2 Singles - 2 bathrooms

-Leading off the kitchen is a little sunroom with table and chairs.
+A small Sunroom leading off the kitchen.
 Perfect for a coffee in the morning.